opendatahub-io-contrib/ai-on-openshift/docs/tools-and-applications/airflow/airflow.md

 # Airflow

 ## What is it?

 [**Airflow**](https://airflow.apache.org/) is a platform created by the community to programmatically author, schedule and monitor workflows.
 It has become popular because of how easy it is to use and how extendable it is, covering a wide variety of tasks and allowing you to connect your workflows with virtually any technology.
 Since it's a Python framework it has also gathered a lot of interest from the Data Science field.

+One important key concept used in Airflow is DAGs (Directed Acyclical Graphs).
+A DAG is a graph without any cycles.
+In other words, a node in your graph may never point back to a node higher up in your workflow.
+DAGs are used to model your workflows/pipelines which essentially means that you are building graphs that then get executed.

 The key features of airflow are: